-The second component of the formal APA research paper will be the Method and Results sections, which will be due on November 8 (for Stroop, Global Precedence, and Priming) or November 22 (for Spatial Cueing of Attention).
+The second component of the formal APA research paper will be the Method and Results sections, which will be due on November 5.
 The purpose of a Method section in a formal research paper is to provide the reader with enough information to understand the design of your study, and to replicate your findings, should they want to pursue that avenue.
 A detailed and well-written Method section can help a reader understand the results of a study, and typically includes separate sections describing the Participants who took part in the study, the Apparatus and Equipment used to conduct the study, and the Design and Procedure of the study (i.e., the sequence of events that a participant encounters while taking part in the study).
 The TA will help you to obtain information about the design and procedure of each in-class experiment by examining the E-Prime scripts used to run the experiments, during the tutorial sections.